Great Britain road numbering scheme: Motorway sections

+B roads

 B roads are numbered distributor roads, which have lower traffic densities than the main trunk roads, or A roads.
 This classification has nothing to do with the width or quality of the physical road, and B roads can range from dual carriageways to single track roads with passing places.
 B roads follow the same numbering scheme as A roads, but almost always have 3- and 4-digit designations.
 Many 3-digit B roads outside the London area are former A roads which have been downgraded owing to new road construction; others may link smaller settlements to A roads.